edition-esser-skala/harrer-miserere/README.md

-# Gottloh Harrer: Miserere in c
+# Gottloh Harrer: Miserere in c HarWV 41

 Engraving files for LilyPond 2.18.0